jmeubank/tdm-distrib/tdm32/core/README-gcc-tdm.md

 ## LTO (LINK-TIME OPTIMIZATION) ##

+> IMPORTANT NOTE:
+> There is a known bug in the binutils 2.32-1 release that makes LTO unable to
+> work with static libraries (.a files) in many cases.

 Every TDM-GCC release since 4.5.1 includes support for GCC's Link-Time Optimizer.
 As long as GCC's own drivers (gcc, g++, etc.) are used at both compile-time and link-time, and the "-flto" option is specified at both compile-